voidmm/spotify_analysis/README.md

 See more examples in main.py

-More information about track audio features: https://developer.spotify.com/documentation/web-api/reference/get-audio-features More information about spotipy: https://spotipy.readthedocs.io/en/2.22.1/?highlight=user_playlist#
+More information about track audio features: https://developer.spotify.com/documentation/web-api/reference/get-audio-features More information about Spotipy: https://spotipy.readthedocs.io/en/2.22.1/?highlight=user_playlist#

 Leverage Spotify playlists
 ---------